ton-blockchain/performance-test/README.md

 #### Third party auditors

-Third party auditors will participate in this performance test.
+[CertiK](https://www.certik.com/), Web3's leading auditors, will participate in this performance test.

-Third-party auditors have access to all test network nodes as well as lite servers.
+CertiK auditors have access to all test network nodes as well as lite servers.
 During the show, third-party auditors take independent measurements.